 Then we get the usual hoary Gibbonian version of the murder of Hypatia, complete with the twistings and distortions found throughout Nixey’s book.
 The bishop Cyril is the black-hearted villain here and so the beginnings of the conflict that led to Hypatia’s assassination have to be his fault.
 This means the fact that the whole thing began with a deadly attack on Christian worshippers has to be obscured – according to Nixey there was “a complicated chain of reprisals that climaxed in a Jewish attack on some Christians” (p.
 133), when in fact the chain of events began with that attack.
 The whole conflict is depicted as a clash between “Christians and non-Christians”, instead of what it was: a faction fight for civic political dominance with Christians on both sides.
 So she has Cyril leading “the Christians”, at the head of his gang of thuggish desert monks “in their dark and foul-smelling robes” (p.
 135) and, in her account, doing everything short of twirling his black moustaches while cackling maniacally.

 To suit her purpose Nixey has to ignore the fact that no source from the time attributes Hypatia’s death to anything to do with her learning and scholarship.
-On the contrary, the near contemporary account of Socrates Scholasticus details the high esteem in which she was held for her intellectual achievements and goes on to say that, despite this, “even she fell a victim to the political jealousy which at that time prevailed”.
+On the contrary, the near contemporary account of Socrates Scholasticus details the high esteem in which she was held for her intellectual achievements by both pagans and Christians (she had students from both traditions) and goes on to say that, despite this, “even she fell a victim to the political jealousy which at that time prevailed”.
 As both Dzielska and the recent book on Hypatia by Edward J. Watts make clear, this was a political dispute.
 It was not about religion.
 It was not about gender.
 It was not about classical learning.
-So Nixey has to ignore the careful analysis of Dzielska and Watts (both of whom can be found in her references) and lean on the much later account of John of Nikiu, written a whole 200 years later.
+So Nixey has to ignore the careful analysis of Dzielska and Watts (both of whom, weirdly, can be found in her references) and lean on the much later account of John of Nikiu, written a whole 200 years after the events.
 Nikiu, writing in a different age when the idea of a female pagan teacher would have to be synonymous with evil, took Socrates Scholasticus’ account as his source, but added his own lurid embellishments, claiming Hypatia was “devoted at all times to magic, astrolabes and instruments of music, and she beguiled many people through (her) Satanic wiles” (Chronicle 84.87-103).
 Dzielska uses Nikiu with great caution, aware that he is most likely unreliable.
 More recently, Edward J. Watts makes it very clear that while Nikiu does sometimes supplement his sources (mainly Socrates and John Malalas) with material we find in other Egyptian texts, the details he adds to the Hypatia story are most likely of his own invention.
 As he shows “John [of Nikiu] skillfully repackaged the details of Socrates narrative in a way that makes Hypatia rather than Cyril the primary driver of these events” (Hypatia, Oxford, 2017, p.
 132).
 These references to instruments of astronomy, magic and “Satanic wiles” are Nikiu’s additions, designed to turn her murder into a good thing in the eyes of his readers, given that Nikiu presents Cyril as a hero in his story.

 But it suits Nixey’s purposes to ignore the scholarship on this point and accept an uncritical reading of a much later source.
 So she turns a tit-for-tat political killing, where Hypatia is murdered in revenge for the death of one of Cyril’s faction, into “the Christians” murdering an esteemed scholar out of hatred for her learning.
 And, of course, she lays it on with a trowel: